knowdigital/govuk-design-history/app/posts/2021-02-05-Smart-answers-guidance-v1.md

 ---
-title: GDS guidance  v1
+title: Smart answers guidance v1
 description:
-date: 2021-02-03
+date: 2021-02-05
 ---

-The first version of GDS mainstream style guidance.
-The pages are based on the user needs from discovery.
+This is similar content to the more standard guidance type pages.
+In this version we are asking the users questions and using the answers to give them personalised guidance.

 We have deliberately kept the copy to the basics as we want the users to tell us what is missing/what else they need during research.